 The Working with Children (Risk Management and Screening) Act 2000 assess suitability for child-related employment, not suitability as a parent or kin.
-Caring for a child on the basis of familial or cultural obligations is not employment.
+Caring for a child on the basis of familial or cultural obligations for the collective care and responsibility of child rearing is not employment (nor volunteer) as defined in the Working with Children (Risk Management and Screening) Act 2000.

 The paramount principle of both legislative frameworks is the 'best interests of the child'.
 Amendments to the Child Protection Act in 2017, expanded upon the paramount principle, requiring that the best interest of a child be considered both through childhood and for the rest of the child's life.
 Whilst there is a common principle in legislation, the application in practice is resulting in conflicting decisions between departments and a "one size fits all approach" to determine suitability to work in any child-related employment and suitability for providing safe care for a child within the applicant's kinship network.
-The current government processes for approving kinship carers are duplicative and overly intervene in families' lives.
+The current government processes for approving kinship carers are duplicative and overly intervene in families lives.
 They do not appropriately recognise the legitimate parental role established and undertaken within the context of cultural kinship.
-Our recommendations seek to promote the best interests of the child and remedy the impact of processes that compromise both the immediate and long-term best interests of Aboriginal and Torres Strait Islander children.
+The recommendations herein do not seek to undermine the best interests of the child or reduce the expectation of safety or level of protection against harm for Aboriginal and Torres Strait Islander children but, rather, remedy the impact of processes that result in compromising both the immediate and long-term best interests of Aboriginal and Torres Strait Islander children as a result of a point in time administrative decision.

 The recommendation seeks to ensure the appropriate level and type of risk assessment, for the specific purpose of providing for safe care and connection for Aboriginal and Torres Strait Islander children, by their families, through cultural kinship.
 The process of assessment of safety and risk for the purposes of providing kinship care is undertaken by child safety officers with specialist skills and experience in child protection.
+It is "provisional" in nature, pending a positive blue card notice.
 It is a legitimate and appropriate assessment of actual risk and safety of a child.
 It is comprehensive in that it involves consideration of child protection information, participation of children and families, interviews with family members and an assessment of the environment in which the child will live.
 The centralised screening of criminal history checks of prospective kinship carers is a mandatory component of the assessment process.
-The screening process may be strengthened by ensuring all information considered in scope and accessible within the blue card screening process is made available to delegated officers within Child Safety.
-It is uncontested that the existence of disqualifying offences, involving harm to children, on criminal history reports should be preserved as grounds for denying approval of kinship carers within the Child Safety process.
-Child Safety staff have access to requisite information which enables officers to assess risk and the suitability of a kinship carer in the context of the best interests of an individual child and young person.
+The screening process may be strengthened by ensuring all information considered in scope and accessible within the blue card screening process is made available to delegated officers within the Department.
+It is uncontested that the existence of disgualifying offences, involving harm to children, on criminal history reports should be preserved as grounds for denying approval of kinship carers within the Departmental process.
+Departmental staff have access to requisite information which enables officers to assess risk and the suitability of a kinship carer in the context of the best interests of an individual child and young person.
 Further, the provision of ongoing support to the child and carer and periodic case review enables ongoing consideration of safety and risk.
-This provides an appropriate ongoing safeguard, and the safety of children is not compromised by the removal of the requirement for a Blue Card.
+This provides an appropriate ongoing safeguard, and the safety of children is not compromised by the removal of the requirement for a blue card.